-Personal information shared by young people with their Instructor, Co-Ordinator or equivalent will normally remain confidential within the organisation.
-This means that information provided by young people will not be shared with external agencies without the consent of the child, young person or parent.
+Personal information shared by young people with their Instructor, Coordinator or equivalent will normally remain confidential within the organisation.
+This means that information provided by young people will not be shared with external agencies without seeking the consent of the child, young person or parent, unless that the information suggests that a child or vulnerable adult is at risk of serious and/or immediate harm.
 BF Adventure is committed to safeguarding children, young people and adults and information will be shared in line with the legal guidelines below.